moullier/code-quiz/README.md

 ## Resources

-Background pattern from Toptal Subtle Patterns (https://www.toptal.com/designers/subtlepatterns/)
+Background pattern from Toptal Subtle Patterns (https://www.toptal.com/designers/subtlepatterns/), used under the terms of their license.

 Correct.mp3 was created by LittleRainySeasons, downloaded from freesound.org and licensed under the Creative Commons 0 License.